seibert-media/automatix/README.md

 The **scriptfile** describes your automated process.
 Therefore it contains information about systems, variables, secrets and the command pipeline.

-You can provide a path to your **scriptfile** or place your scriptfile in the predefined directory (see **CONFIGURATION** section).
+You can provide a path to your **scriptfile** or place your scriptfile in the predefined directory (see **CONFIGURATION** section, _script_dir_).
 The path has precedence over the predefined directory, if the file exists at both locations.

 The **scriptfile** has to contain valid YAML.